dayonereliefcallforcode/callforcode2021/README.md

 ## Long description

+When hurricanes strike, large relief organizations are too cumbersome to meet the rapidly shifting demands of a disaster scenario and often fail to reach the most vulnerable communities in time.

+Day One Relief Solutions addresses this problem by creating insights as to where clean water will be needed in the aftermath of a natural disaster.
+We know from experience how many impacted communities will lack access to drinkable water and means of proper sanitation–made even more important by the surge in cases of the Covid-19 Delta variant.
+The platform we have built consolidates thousands of static data sets with multi-hazard dynamic risk analysis onto an easily digestible web dashboard that disaster response leaders can use to prioritize the most vulnerable during relief efforts.
+We use Jupyter Notebook in Watson Studio to analyze weather forecasts in conjunction with our county level data, (e.g., local power outages, elevation, CDC SVI, FEMA NRI) in order to determine which counties will be most impacted by a storm.
+We have recently finished integrating statewide animal feed operations locations, as well as dams and watersheds, so that we might understand better which communities are most susceptible to prolonged flooding and water contamination.
+In the future, we intend to develop a more sophisticated algorithm to output our own index of social vulnerability which updates in sync with our dynamic layers.

+Using the insights our platform provides, relief efforts will be far more organized than was previously possible.
+With access to high-quality weather data and Watson’s predictive modeling, we can easily see which communities will be in the path of the storm and notify them ahead of time.
+We know exactly which shelters will be safe for emergency and the process of getting them supplied is expedited significantly.
+We can also reduce the frequency of wasteful relief efforts in cases where the storm’s path changes.

 ### Day One Relief - Call for Code submission contains below projects

 1. A Interactive Web Based Dashboard of North Carolina
 2. Jupyter Notebook based prediction - Predict which NC counties will be most at risk from a Hurricane or Tropical Storm
+3. Data Extract Scripts

 ### Web Based Dashboard